jr20xx/splitme/README.md

 - Update of the project structure.
 - Compile SDK updated to 33.
-- Code fully translated to Java (may be temporarily).
 - Source compatibility updated to Java 11.
 - Enabled Data and View bindings.
 - Addition of AppCompat libraries.